AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

 Additional features are also important.
 Most of the speakers on the list have AUX input so you can connect your non-Bluetooth devices to your speaker (but you can’t really use that feature in the shower).
 Some of them have SD card slots which allow you to play the music from the SD card.
 Some speakers have FM radio tuner which can be really useful if the connection breaks while you are taking a shower.
 Some waterproof Bluetooth shower speakers have built-in mics allowing you to answer calls in the shower (if that’s something you like to do).
 Anyway, having these nice additional features is always better than not having them and you should be looking for a shower speaker that has at least FM tuner (as a backup option) and a built-in mic (in case you really need to take a call even if you don’t like doing that).
 We should also emphasize the importance of control buttons – some speakers are extremely simple and have only ON/OFF switch or button but if you really want to have the control over your playback, you should be looking for a speaker with a few more control buttons.

-We’ve come to the end of our article on 15 best waterproof Bluetooth shower speakers.
+We’ve come to the end of our article on 15 best waterproof Bluetooth shower speakers in 2022.
 We truly hope that you liked it and learned something new.
 Take a look at our list once again – you might find something you like.
 Feel free to comment and share your experience.

 Hello, my name is James Longman.